sravan953/pixyll/_posts/2015-05-22-BuildingJARsWithAndroidStudio.md

 * Download the jar file and place it in the `build/libs/` folder, or
 * Add it as a dependency, by placing `compile 'com.squareup.picasso:picasso:2.5.2'` in your `build.gradle` file

 In case you come across a third party library that is neither hosted online, nor has a readily available jar file, the only option you’ve got is to build the jar file yourself.
-This post is meant to be an under a minute tutorial to help you building the JAR file yourself.
+This post is meant to be an under-a-minute tutorial to help you building the JAR file yourself.

 # Building a JAR file using Android Studio